-Every graphic recorder has a different style – some of us are highly visual, integrating lots of characters and images.
+Styles of graphic recording vary between graphic recorders – some of us are highly visual, integrating lots of characters and images.
 Others are more text-based, utilizing structured bullet points, boxes, and fonts.
-And of course there is a spectrum of visual styles in between.
+And of course there is a spectrum of styles of graphic recording in between.

 Likewise, every organization has a different “language” when it comes to articulating ideas, representing themselves, or understanding a concept.
 A financial investment firm talks about concepts and ideas differently compared to a community arts non-profit.